Rbmksr/ProjectADE/README.md

 ### Order of Execution
 We recommend starting with the notebook ADE_PRO_Spark to gain an overview of the use case and our thought process throughout the project.
 After that, you can explore the ADE_Pro notebook to experience the performance differences between the Spark and Pandas versions and compare their implementations.

-Additionally, you can use the Scalability and Fault Tolerance notebooks independently to review the various tests we conducted.
+Additionally, you can use the Scalability and Fault Tolerance notebooks and the additional Fault Tolerance markdown file independently to review the various tests we conducted.